PowerDNS/dnsdist-ansible/README.md

 dnsdist_install_epel: True
 ```

-By default, install EPEL to satisfy some dnsdist dependencies like `lidsodium`.
+By default, install EPEL to satisfy some DNSdist dependencies like `lidsodium`.
-To skip the installtion of EPEL set the `dnsdist_install_epel` variable to `False`.
+To skip the installation of EPEL set the `dnsdist_install_epel` variable to `False`.

 ```yaml
 dnsdist_package_name: "{{ default_dnsdist_package_name }}"